One of the mysteries of the English language finally explained.

 - ‘The Jesuit Father, Caussin, was the father confessor of King Louis XIII.’

 - ‘I told him that it was better to be honestly married than to continue to live as the priests, even our father confessors, wanted us to do.’

-- 1.1 A person, typically an older man, to whom one confides private matters.‘he is the chief policy adviser and father confessor to the prime minister’
+- 1.1 A person, typically an older man, to whom one confides private matters.‘he was growing tired of acting as the father confessor to every student’